MaxLazar/mx-zip-ee3/zip/README.md

 **MX Zip** adds you capability to add files/folders into zipping archive directly from ExpressionEngine 3;

 ## Installation
-* Download the latest version of MX Calculator and extract the .zip to your desktop.
+* Download the latest version of MX Zip and extract the .zip to your desktop.
 * Copy *zip* to */system/user/addons/*

 ## Configuration